 These inspections take place during and after production so we can determine whether the product matches our requirements.
 Workmanship, measurements and safety checks must be passed before items are allowed into C&A stores.

 Structured quality and due diligence checks

-To provide the greatest possible safety for our customers, C&A also performs random due diligence checks on products to ensure they meet our expectations.
+To ensure the greatest possible safety for our customers, C&A also performs random due diligence checks on products to ensure they meet our expectations.

 Activating our restricted substance list

-Garment manufacturers apply poly-fluorinated compounds (PFCs) to garments to repel liquids and stains.
-However, research by organisations like the U.S. Environmental Protection Agency has indicated a link between PFCs and damage to human health and wildlife.
-Globally, we eliminated PFCs from all products as of 2015.
+Garment manufacturers apply PFCs to garments to repel liquids and stains.
+However, research by organisations like the US Environmental Protection Agency has indicated a link between PFCs and damage to human health and wildlife.
+Globally, we eliminated two per- and poly-fluorochemicals (PFCs) from all products in 2015.

 Towards zero discharge of hazardous chemicals